|Base Year Market Size

 Consequently, an increase in onshore and offshore wind energy installations is anticipated over the foreseeable future.
 Additionally, the lengths of turbine blades are lengthened to enhance the amount of electricity generated.
 Over the forecast period, this is anticipated to increase the demand for fiber-reinforced composites in the wind energy market.

-The global fiber-reinforced composites market share is classified into fiber type, resin type, end-use industry, and region.
+The global fiber-reinforced composites market share is classified into fiber type, resin type, manufacturing process, and end-use industry.

 Glass Fibers are expected to acquire a massive share, growing at a CAGR of 5.8% during the forecasted period.
 Glass fiber, often known as fiberglass, is mainly composed of silica filaments with diameters between several micrometers.
 Glass fibers have high mechanical strength and a high cost-to-performance ratio.
 E-glass, C-glass, and S-glass are the most common forms of glass fibers.
 Glass fibers reinforce polymers in numerous industries, including aerospace, car, marine, athletic & leisure goods, construction & civil engineering, and others.
 It is also used to produce structural composites in the automotive industry, the primary market driver for fiberglass composites.